copernicus-mogley/zkav.club/recording-station/README.md

-# Zero-knowledge Audiovisual Club Recording Station
+## Zk Av Club Recording Station

-Helping communities document themselves and build an open, living archive for the people who were actually there.
+Helping communities document themselves at events and build an open, living archive for the people who were actually there.

-An ad-hoc media lab that drops into events.
+An ad-hoc recording lab that drops into events.
 Step in, record, and play.

 You bring the conversation.
 We handle the mics, framing, and levels.

 The content belongs to the creators in it.
 Nothing goes out without your OK.

-After approval, the original recording is preserved in the public archive.
-After that, we publish the originals to Internet Archive under CC BY-SA (share + remix with attribution).
+After approval, the original recording is preserved in the open archive of community recordings.

 Want a feel for the vibe?
 Here are edited highlights from Berlin Blockchain Week 2025: [Recording Station sessions](https://youtube.com/playlist?list=PL9eB_cR4oMehZCgFJqCIVPb253lVWnr8d).
 (Archive source drops coming soon.)

-## What this is
+The originals are published to Internet Archive under CC BY-SA (share + remix with attribution).

+### How it works

+1. **Step in**: Grab a slot on-site.

+2. **Record**: We handle mics, framing, and levels.
+If you want help hosting or prompting the conversation, we can do that too.

+3. **Review**: Watch or listen back and approve.

+4. **Publish**: The recording is added to the public archive.

+### Formats to try

+Any-style conversations • Short-form interviews • Panels

+Recaps & event reactions • Personal video journals • Experimental pieces

+### Recording community memory

 Most event coverage is top-down.
-Zk Av Club Recording Station is the opposite: a place at the event where the people in the room document themselves, on their own terms.
+Recording Station is the opposite: a place where the people in the room document themselves, on their own terms.

-It can be a deep-dive conversation, a quick reflection, a hallway riff, a group recap, or something weird.
-We’re here for all of it.
+It might be a deep-dive conversation, a quick reflection, a hallway riff, a group recap, or something weird.

-Once you approve the recording, we handle the upload to Internet Archive.
-The archive entry includes credits and context so the conversation remains usable years later.
+Once you approve it, we add it to the open archive of community recordings with credits and context so the conversation stays usable years later.

-## Why we do it

-* **Self-representation:** People choose to speak for themselves, not through a selection filter.

-* **Connection:** A fun space to meet, collaborate, and riff.

-* **Memory:** Insightful conversations become community memory—not lost in the hallway.

-## What’s on the table
+### What’s on the table

 🎥 **Gear**

-HD cams, lights, handheld & lav mics, portable mixer/recorder, and field kits for hallway interviews.
+HD cameras, lights, handheld and lav mics, portable mixer/recorder, and field kits for hallway interviews.

 👥 **Crew**

-We support setup and recording, and can help host if you want.
-Low-pressure, inclusive vibe.
+We help with setup and recording, and can host if you want.
+The vibe is low-pressure and inclusive.

 🕓 **Sessions**

 Walk in and sign up on-site: solo, pairs, roundtables, or live panels.

-## Formats to spark inspiration

-Any-style conversations • Short-form interviews • Panels • Recaps & event reactions • Personal video journals • Experimental/creative pieces

-## Distribution & Licensing
+### Why we do it

+* **Self-representation:** People choose to speak for themselves, not through a selection filter.

+* **Connection:** A fun space to meet, collaborate, and riff.

+* **Memory:** Insightful conversations become community memory, preserved in the open archive instead of disappearing into the hallway.

+### Publishing & licensing

-* Consent and credits: clear approvals and attribution at every step.
+* Consent and credits come first.
+Clear approvals and attribution at every step.
 (If sensitive content needs alternatives, we’ll agree on it in advance.)

-* Then open the source: after consent, original masters (audio/video) are released to Internet Archive under CC BY-SA.
+* After that, the original recordings are released to Internet Archive under CC BY-SA.

 * [Licensing + consent details](https://zkav.club/recording-station/licensing)

-## How it flows

-1. **Step in / sign up:** Walk up and grab a slot on-site.

-2. **Record:** We handle mics, framing, and levels.
-Optional host or prompts if you want them.

-3. **You review:** Watch/listen back and approve.

-4. **We publish the source:** Originals go to Internet Archive under CC BY-SA.

-## Get involved
+### Get involved

-* Step up to the mic with your thoughts, work, and wild ideas.
+* Step up to the mic with your thoughts, your work, or your wild ideas.

 * Want Recording Station at your event?
 [Drop an event lead](https://tally.so/r/VLJ22E).